-If you’re like many students, you were surprised to hear that taking the GMAT is a necessary requirement for entry into most Business School programs.
-Once that surprise wore off, you may have adopted a counterproductive attitude featuring one or more of the following emotions:
+If you’re like many students, you were surprised to hear that most Business Schools require a minimum GMAT score.
+Once that surprise wore off, you may have adopted one or more of the following attitudes:

 Annoyance: I have better things to do than take this test!

-Indignation: I had a 4.0 GPA at the Doug Shloozberg School of Modern Dance and Appliance Repair, and I still have to prove myself?
+Indignation: I had a 4.0 GPA at the Doug Winkleton School of Modern Dance and Appliance Repair, and I still have to prove myself?

 Fear: Oh no!
 Now everyone will know that I don’t recall the quadratic formula!